For many years, I was stuck. But I only vaguely understood that I wasn’t reaching my potential.

 Several years ago, a major shift in my perspective happened.
 I was studying The Purpose Driven Life by Rick Warren with a group at church.
 I knew what purpose was and how it applied to my life.

 But a simple question stirred me.
 That question was: “what drives your life?” or put more simply, “what drives your decisions?”
-(What drives your decisions is what you worship.)

 I realized instantly that my faith, my love of God, and my desire to fulfill a purpose weren’t (sadly) my greatest influences.
 My decisions were dictated by whatever kept me safe, protected, away from danger.
 Sure, I was a mom with young children.
 And one of my greatest responsibilities was to protect them as I nurtured them in childhood to adolescence to young adulthood.
 But instead of my love of God motivating me, the desire to keep what I had guided me.